bilibilistack/CITS5505MasterGroup3/README.md

 2. **Why does the webpage show "RuntimeError: A secret key is required to use CSRF"?**
     Follow step 5 in the instructions to add a secret key to the environment.
+---
 ## 🌐 Website Preview

 ![Homepage](introduction_images/Homepage.png)

+---
+## 📚 References

+- Weather data is fetched using the [Open-Meteo API](https://open-meteo.com/).
+Special thanks to Open-Meteo for providing this service.
+- Map visualizations in this project are powered by [Leaflet.js](https://leafletjs.com/).
+We appreciate their excellent library.
+- Portions of the code and tests were developed with the assistance of generative AI tools, including Microsoft Copilot and ChatGPT 4.0.